 - Loss of Fuel

 If you have a gas or oil furnace, the reset button may trip if you are out of fuel.
-This fix is as simple as making sure there is fuel in either the gas or oil tank.
-If this is the case, when you call for a refill, make sure you let them know that the tank is empty and the tank will need to be primed.
+This fix is as simple as ensuring fuel is in either the gas or oil tank.
+If this is the case, when you call for a refill, let them know that the tank is empty and will need to be primed.